scarpazza/battlecruiser/README.md

 This repository contains no code, only metadata and configuration files.
 Artifacts contained in this repository were developed during personal time, not in connection with any form of employment or any employer, current or past.
-The author believes they are of no commercial interest to anybody, including his current employer.
+I, the author, believe that all the contents in this repository are of no commercial interest to anybody, including my employers, current and past.